 My gums are healthier with little to no bleeding and very, very minor pain during the cleaning.
 I’m 54 years old with “soft” teeth that are prone to cavities and gingivitis and this was something easy and inexpensive to incorporate into my routine.

-In this way, hydrogen peroxide mouthwash is effective to treat trench mouth, gingivitis, plaque, and, in some cases, help to whiten your teeth.
+In this way, hydrogen peroxide mouthwash is effective in treating trench mouth, gingivitis, plaque, and, in some cases, helps to whiten your teeth.

-It is extremely important to stick to the FDA recommended concentration of 1%-3% available in drugstores and pharmacies.
-Using too high a concentration of peroxide may, in rare cases, cause skin injuries and ingesting it in very high dosages of 35% concentration is possibly fatal.
-Anything above 3% grade is potentially dangerous to use as a mouthwash.
+It is extremely important to stick to hydrogen peroxide ith the FDA-recommended concentration of 1%-3%, which is readily available in drugstores and pharmacies.
+Using too high a concentration of peroxide may, in rare cases, cause skin injuries, and ingesting it in very high dosages of 35% concentration is possibly fatal.
+Anything above 3% grade undiluted further with water is potentially dangerous to use as a mouthwash.

 Hydrogen peroxide is powerful both as a household cleaner and an all-around remedy.
-It is non-toxic, safe, really cheap and available in any grocery or drug store in a food-grade 3% dilution.
+It is non-toxic, safe, cheap, and available in any grocery or drug store in a food-grade 3% dilution.
 It’s a wonderful cleaning product and a reliable sanitizer.